 - Please show up dressed to head outdoors.

 - Courses based at the Williams Peak Hut include all food from lunch on day one through lunch on day 3.
-Due to Idaho state law, we aren’t able to provide alcoholic beverages, but you are welcome to bring your own up to the hut.
+We do not provide alcoholic beverages, but you are welcome to bring your own up to the hut.

 - Stanley-based courses do not include food or lodging.
 Days typically run from 8am to 6pm.